hbhasin/Image-Recognition-with-Deep-Learning/Image Classification with Transfer Learning.md

 ## Fine Tuning Phase
-In the Fine Tuning phase some or none of the lower convolutional layers of the model were frozen depending upon the results from the Transfer Learning phase.
+In the Fine Tuning phase some or none of the lower convolutional layers of the model were prevented from training depending upon the results from the Transfer Learning phase.

 ### Train Layers, Compile Model, Fit Model
 In the fine tuning mode.compile function, the optimizer used was Stochastic Gradient Descent (SGD) with a learning rate of 0.0001 and a momentum of 0.9.